cern-eos/eos/doc/releases/citrine-release.rst

 * MGM: disable fusex versioning on rename - can by defining  xattr 'sys.fusex.versioning'
 * MGM: clone/hard links/recycle bin
 * MGM: Made tape-aware GC persistent between MGM restarts
-* MGM/FST The sys.archive.req_id xattr of a file is now set when is is queued for archival to tape
+* MGM/FST The sys.cta.archive.objectstore.id xattr of a file is now set when it is queued for archival to tape

 ``v4.7.6 Citrine``